eclipse-imagen/imagen/CONTRIBUTING.md

 We maintain a single branch, tagging each release:

-* master - this is where live development happens, we ask that incoming pull requests be made against this branch
+* main - this is where live development happens, we ask that incoming pull requests be made against this branch

 Pull Requests
 -------------